bear-metal/rails_routes_analyzer/README.md

 [![Build Status](https://travis-ci.org/bear-metal/rails_routes_analyzer.svg)](https://travis-ci.org/bear-metal/rails_routes_analyzer)

-Adds rake tasks to detect extraneous routes and unreachable controller actions Ruby on Rails applications.
-It's also able to provide suggestions on how to change routes.rb to avoid defining dead routes and can generate an annotated version of a route file with suggestions for each line added as comments.
+Adds rake tasks to detect extraneous routes and unreachable controller actions in Ruby on Rails applications.
+It's able to provide suggestions on how to change routes.rb to avoid defining dead routes.

+It can also add comments to routes files (even when there are multiple) to suggest fixes and for certain common patterns optionally apply those fixes automatically.

 ## Installation